-School Goals for 2014-2015:
+School Goals for 2015-2016:

-Based on the review of student achievement using Provincial, District and school evidence, the goals set out in the Seymour Heights School Plan for 2014-2015 are:
+Based on the review of student achievement using Provincial, District and school evidence, the goals set out in the Seymour Heights School Plan for 2015-2016 are:

-1. To improve literacy skills of students identified as "at risk" or not yet meeting grade level expectations.

-2. To increase students' sense of safety, belonging and engagement K-7 with a focus on self regulation, students empowerment and outdoor learning.
+- 1. To improve literacy skills of students identified as "at risk" or not yet meeting grade level expectations.
+(Communication competency Thinking Competency) - 2.
+To increase students' sense of safety, belonging and engagement K-7 with a \focus on self regulation, students empowerment and outdoor learning.
+(Personal and Social Competency)

-School Goal 1: To improve literacy skills of students identified as "at risk" or not yet meeting grade level expectations.
+To improve literacy skills of students identified as "at risk" or not yet meeting grade level expectations.